iamwy7/iamwy7/README.md

 - Methodology: Scrum / Agile.
 - Culture: FullCycle or DevOps and implementing TDD.
 - Code design: MVC and Clean Architecture.
-- Architectures: N-Tier and Microservices.
+- Solution Architectures: N-Tier and Microservices.

 ### 📫 How to reach me: ...: